javalite/site-content/src/activeweb/testing.md

 ## ControllerSpec - test your controllers

 `org.javalite.activeweb.ControllerSpec` is a super class for controller tests.
 This class is used by unit tests that test a single controller.
 Controllers are tested by simulating a web request to a controller (no physical network is involved, and no container initialized).

 > All APIs available to controllers in `ControllerSpec` are also available to all other controller and integration specs

-### Naming convention
+## Spec naming convention

-> **Subclass naming convention**: subclass name must be made of two words: controller short class name and word "Spec".
+> Spec class name must be made of two words:
+1. controller short class name and
+2. Word "Spec".

 For example, if there is a controller: